 (In Settings > General > Membership)

-- WordPress allows your visitors to register for membership accounts on your site
+- WordPress allows your visitors to register for accounts on your site

-- This is not necessary if you’re not running a membership site and it invites spam
+- This is not necessary if you’re not running a membership site and it leaves your blog open to hackers and spam

 - This if off by default but just make sure “Anyone can register” is ticked off